 In February 2016, Charlotte returned to Treasure Beach with the family, this time as a friend.
 It is a remote, impoverished rural village, with no public funds or facilities for the children, and during this second visit she began to see that her childcare skills and experience were something she could offer.

 Two months later she returned to Treasure Beach again, this time to work as a volunteer in two local nurseries and the Saturday school.
 The nurseries and school have to struggle with very little money, and Charlottes contribution to the childrens lives and education was invaluable.
 It was very hard to say goodbye when the three months were up, and the pair resolved to return again, and do more for these children and their families.

 While Charlotte had been living in Treasure Beach, its annual triathlon had taken place.
 She offered to help out, and was put in charge of registering entrants to the junior contest.
 Surprised by how few local children were competing, she was dismayed to discover that this was because barely any could swim.
 With no access to a safe pool or swimming lessons, they are growing up beside the sea but unable to swim.
 One tragic consequence of this has been the number of lives the village has lost to the ocean in drowning accidents.

 Charlotte is a keen swimmer.
 Realising this was a life-saving skill they could offer to the community, they decided to set up a charity to provide access to a local pool equipped with floatation aids and life guards, and return to Treasure Beach in 2017 to teach the children to swim.
-They taught 87 children in 2017, and in 2018 183!
-Who will we teach in 2019?
+They taught 87 children in 2017 and by 2020 have taught over 300 children and adults!
+Who will we teach in 2021?